Targeted Function Balancing: Background

-where $\epsilon_i$ is an error term.
-TFB will apply the working assumption that $f_d$ is linear in $X_i$,
+where $\epsilon_i (d) $ is an error term associated with potential outcome $Y_i (d)$.
+Although TFB is not limited to models with linear representations, we will often consider the setting where $f_d$ is linear in $X_i$,

 (\ref{eq:f_d_linear}) appears restrictive because $X_i$ has been defined thus far as a vector of untransformed covariates.
-However, exchanging $X_i$ with, or allowing it to include, its nonlinear transformations (e.g., polynomial terms, or basis functions) makes this representation of $f_d$ quite general, and is the setting in which TFB largely operates.
+However, exchanging $X_i$ with, or allowing it to include, its nonlinear transformations (e.g., polynomial terms, or basis functions) makes this representation of $f_d$ quite general, and is the setting in which the linear form of TFB largely operates.